WithoutHaste/Pinker/README.md

 To see what version you are using: `let v = pinker.version;`

 Untitled - v1.3.0
+- support lists on both sides of a Relate line
 - support dotted lines
 - support quantitative arrows
 - bug fix: parsing Relate row when label contains a comma